Tips and Tricks

 Plotting the intensity versus dose relationship using \(log[Intensity_{CL}]∝m.log[Dose]\) allows m to be determined.

-When m ≤ 1, the mechanism is via deep levels (impurities) or free-bound and donor-acceptor pairs; when m ≥ 1, corresponds to near band edge emission and for excitonic processes, 1 ≥ m ≤ 2 with m = 1 for free exciton and m = 1.5 for bound excitons.
+When m ≤1, the mechanism is via deep levels (impurities) or free-bound and donor-acceptor pairs; when m ≥1, it corresponds to near band edge emission, and for excitonic processes, 1≥ m ≤2 with m = 1 for free exciton and m = 1.5 for bound excitons.

-Increasing electron dose (power density) can also lead to a peak shift in materials that exhibit a piezoelectric field, e.g., nitride semiconductors with the wurtzite crystal structure.
+Increasing electron dose (power density) can also lead to a peak shift in materials exhibiting a piezoelectric field, e.g., nitride semiconductors with the wurtzite crystal structure.

 Verify the data is repeatable

-It is often assumed that capturing luminescence signal(s) is a passive process, and indeed in some cases, this is correct.
+It is often assumed that capturing luminescence signal(s) is a passive process; in some cases, this is correct.
 However, the act of sample stimulation by an electron beam can modify the intensity and emission spectra.
 For example, radiation damage may occur to the sample and track with changes to the electron microscope's beam exposure.
 Several noticeable examples include:

 • Quenching of emission from covalently bonded molecules